 IB/AP: All standard and higher level IB courses, and all AP courses, may be used in place of grade 12 courses.

 The world is changing rapidly and you have no way of knowing the full range of career opportunities available to you in the future.
-Graduates of this program have ended up in a range of occupations, including these:
+Graduates of this program may end up in a range of occupations, including these: